 Replications paper will be held to the same scientific standards as other technical papers.
 They should use currently accepted methodologies and technologies.
 Authors should not reuse outdated methods/technologies simply because they were used in the original paper.
 Replications may follow the same protocol as the original study, or may vary one or more key variables to see whether the result is extensible (e.g., re-running a study with a sample from a different population).

-Overlap with Previous Papers: Submitted papers must not significantly overlap papers that have been published or that are simultaneously submitted to a peer-reviewed venue or publication.
+Overlap with Previous Papers: Submitted papers must not significantly overlap with papers that have been published or that are simultaneously submitted to a peer-reviewed, archival venue or publication.
 Any overlap between your submitted paper and other work either under submission, previously published, or submitted elsewhere before the SOUPS notification deadline must be documented in an explanatory note sent to the chairs.
 State precisely how the two works differ in their goals, share experiments or data sources, and offer unique contributions.
 If the other work is under submission elsewhere, the program committee may ask to review that work to evaluate the overlap.
 Please note that program committees frequently share information about papers under review and reviewers usually work on multiple conferences simultaneously.
 Technical reports, e.g., arXiv reports, are exempt from this rule.
-If in doubt, please contact the program chairs at email@example.com for advice.
+If in doubt, please contact the program chairs at firstname.lastname@example.org for advice.

 Self-plagiarism includes verbatim or near-verbatim use of one's own published work without citing the original source, and is generally not acceptable.
 In some cases, it may be acceptable to include a brief portion of selected content from the introduction, background, related work, or methods of a closely related paper.
 In these cases, the original paper must be explicitly referenced and the overlap should be clear to the reader.
-The reused content must not be part of the main contributions of the paper and, where possible, rewriting the text is prefered.
+The reused content must not be part of the main contributions of the paper and, where possible, rewriting the text is preferred.
 Papers with significant text reuse may be rejected because of too much overlap.
-If in doubt, please contact the program chairs at firstname.lastname@example.org for advice.
+If in doubt, please contact the program chairs at email@example.com for advice.

 Conflicts of Interest: The submission system will request information about conflicts of interest between the paper's authors and program committee (PC) members.
 It is the full responsibility of all authors of a paper to identify their potential conflict-of-interest PC members, according to the following definition.
 A paper author has a conflict of interest with a PC member when one or more of the following conditions holds: